Learn who we are and how we serve our community

 Stay connected with ICSC and continue to receive membership benefits

 Organized retail crime (ORC) not only harms communities and retail centers but also threatens the safety of consumers and retail workers alike.
 ORC involves a criminal enterprise employing a group of individuals (2 or more) who steal substantial quantities of merchandise from a retailer.
-Inventory loss in 2022 reached $94 billion and 75.9% of retailers reported ORC resulted in the physical assault of an employee.
+Stores lost $121.6 billion to retail theft in 2023; projections indicate shoplifting could cost retailers over $150 billion in 2026.